MS Deutschland accidents and incidents

 - ship groundings – 2012 (Beagle Channel, South America)

 - injuries/crimes – 2011

-On January 15, 2012, in South America, the ship run aground while transiting Beagle Channel (Tierra del Fuego Archipelago).
+On January 15, 2012, in South America, the ship ran aground while transiting Beagle Channel (Tierra del Fuego Archipelago).
 No injuries were reported.

 On May 23, 2010, at ~12:30 pm, while docked in call port Eidfjord Norway, the ship experienced an engine room fire accident.
 All the 364 cruise passengers and most of the 243 crew were evacuated.
 The fire was quickly contained and permanently cleaned by 5 pm.

-Fire damages were estimated at EUR 2 million, and paid by the ship’s insurance.
-The accident also resulted in 3 scheduled itineraries being canceled.
+Fire damages were estimated at EUR 2 million and paid by the ship’s insurance.
+The accident also resulted in 3 scheduled itineraries being cancelled.
 The vessel re-entered service on July 3, 2010, restarting its itinerary program from homeport Hamburg.